Concepts of Service

 - Participation is the key to

-Petition protect minorities and assure that they be heard.
+petition protect minorities and insure that they be heard.

-full authority for routine management of the Al-Anon
+delegates full authority for routine management of Al Anon Headquarters

 Board of Trustees assumes the primary leadership.